NCAA Wrestling Nationals, Session Two. Wells Fargo Arena - Des Moines, Iowa. March 21, 2013.

 In 2012, the program reached several feats that had never been touched in the 66 years of Missouri wrestling.
 First, the team won the program's first conference championship ever, placing first at the 2012 Big 12 Championships with 77.0 points in front of their hometown fans at the Hearnes Center.
 They sent eight of their 10 wrestlers to the championship bout and crowned four individual champions while qualifying nine grapplers for the NCAA Championship.
 For their success at the Big 12 Championship, Smith was named Big 12 Coach of the Year for the first time in his career.

 A few days later, the Tigers learned their 10th wrestler, redshirt freshman heavyweight Devin Mellon, earned a wild card bid to the NCAA Championship, marking the first time in program history that Mizzou had qualified all 10 of their starters.
 Additionally, it was announced that the Tigers were the only team in the country to qualify every starter for NCAA's in 2012.

-In the past seven years alone, 11 Tigers have earned 15 Big 12 titles with Alan Waters, Drake Houdashelt, Zach Toal and Mike Larson becoming the latest to take home conference crowns in 2012.
-Nicholas Marable became just the second Tiger, the first being Ben Askren, to ever win three conference crowns, taking the title in 2008, 2009 and 2010.
-At least one Tiger grappler has been selected to compete at the NCAA Championship event in each of Smith's 14 seasons at Missouri and his squads have finished among the top-20 programs at the NCAA Championships in 10 of the last 11 yaears years.
+At least one Tiger grappler has been selected to compete at the NCAA Championship event in each of Smith's 15 seasons at Missouri and his squads have finished among the top-20 programs at the NCAA Championships in 11 of the last 12 years.
 In 2009, Missouri set the bar higher with a program-high five Tigers earning All-American accolades, the previous high, three, had been set on four occasions.
 In 2013, Missouri tied that program high with five placers at the Championships in Des Moines.

 THE SMITH FILE